 5.2.
 FAA in the digital era

-Before discussion freedom of association and assembly as it pertains
+Before discussing freedom of association and assembly as it pertains

 to digital environments, we must first recognize that the United

-Nations Human Rights Council adopted Resolution 20/8 2012, which was

-later adopted by the United Nations General Assembly [UNHRC2016],

-which affirms "... that the same rights that people have offline must
+Nations Human Rights Council adopted resolutions on the promotion, protection and enjoyment of human rights on the Internet in 2012, 2014, 2016 and 2018, affirming and reaffirming "... that the same rights that people have offline must

-also be protected online ..."Resolution.
+also be protected online ..."
+[Resolution].
 Therefore the digital environment is

 no exception to application of this right by any means.
+Various other resolutions and report have established the online applicability of the freedoms of association and assembly, most recently and authoritatively by the Human Rights Committee in General Comment 37 (2020)[UNGC37].
 The

 questions that remain, however, are how these rights should be